 (a) Generally.
-For matters not covered herein, the Electoral Board will generally follow rules of evidence and practice which prevail in the Circuit Court of Cook County, Illinois, including the Code of Civil Procedure and the Rules of the Illinois Supreme Court, but because of the nature of these proceedings, the Electoral Board shall not be bound by such rules in all particulars.
-However, evidence not admissible under such rules of evidence may be admitted (except where precluded by statute) if it is of a type commonly relied upon by reasonable prudent men in the conduct of their affairs or in matters relevant to the issues in the hearing.
+For matters not covered herein, the Electoral Board will generally follow rules of evidence and practice which prevail in the Circuit Court of Cook County, Illinois, including the Code of Civil Procedure and the Rules of the Illinois Supreme Court, but because of the nature of these proceedings, the Electoral Board shall not be

-(b) Judicial notice.
+- bound by such rules in all particulars.
+However, evidence not admissible under such rules of evidence may be admitted (except where precluded by statute) if it is of a type commonly relied upon by reasonable prudent men in the conduct of their affairs or in matters relevant to the issues in the hearing. - (b) Judicial notice.
 The Electoral Board may take "judicial notice" of matters of which Circuit Courts of this State may take judicial notice.
 In addition, notice may be taken of generally recognized technical or scientific facts within the Electoral Board's specialized knowledge.
 Parties shall be notified either before or during the hearing, or by reference in preliminary reports or otherwise, of the material noticed, including any staff memoranda or data, and they shall be afforded an opportunity to contest the material so noticed.
-The Electoral Board's experience, technical competence, and specialized knowledge may be utilized in the evaluation of the evidence.

-(c) Types of evidence.
-Except as otherwise provided in these Rules, the Electoral Board may consider all evidence relevant to the issues presented by the objections, including, but not limited to, documentary evidence, affidavits, oral testimony and reports from its forensic handwriting expert.
+The Electoral Board's experience, technical competence, and specialized knowledge may be utilized in the evaluation of the evidence. - (c) Types of evidence.
+Except as otherwise provided in these Rules, the Electoral Board may consider all evidence relevant to the issues presented by the objections, including, but not limited to, documentary evidence, affidavits and oral testimony.
 Affidavits may be considered in determining whether signatures found not to be genuine during a records examination are, in fact, the genuine signatures of those signing the petition.
-ALL AFFIDAVITS MUST BE SWORN TO, SIGNED, AND NOTARIZED BEFORE A NOTARY PUBLIC OR OTHER OFFICER AUTHORIZED TO ADMINISTER OATHS IN THE STATE OF ILLINOIS - VERIFICATIONS UNDER SECTION 1-109 OF THE CODE OF CIVIL PROCEDURE (735 ILCS 5/1-109) ARE NOT ACCEPTABLE.
+ALL AFFIDAVITS MUST BE SWORN TO, SIGNED, AND NOTARIZED BEFORE A NOTARY PUBLIC OR OTHER OFFICER AUTHORIZED TO ADMINISTER OATHS IN THE STATE OF ILLINOIS VERIFICATIONS UNDER SECTION 1-109 OF THE CODE OF CIVIL PROCEDURE (735 ILCS 5/1-109) ARE NOT ACCEPTABLE. - (d) Witnesses.

-(d) Witnesses.
 Unless evidence may be accepted by affidavit, the proponent of evidence is under a duty to exercise good faith and reasonable diligence to secure the presence of witnesses at the date and time of hearing and shall be otherwise prepared to proceed with the presentation of evidence and argument at such scheduled hearing.
-Continuances or re-scheduled hearings are strongly disfavored.

-(i) No witness shall be compelled to testify if any portion of his or her testimony is to be broadcast or televised or if any motion picture or videotape is to be taken of him or her while he or she is testifying.
-However, this rule shall not excuse any witness from attending or testifying at hearings conducted by audio or video conferencing.

-Rule 11 Signatures in excess of statutory maximum.
+Continuances or re-scheduled hearings are strongly disfavored. - (i) No witness shall be compelled to testify if any portion of his or her testimony is to be broadcast or televised or if any motion picture or videotape is to be taken of him or her while he or she is testifying. - Rule 11 Signatures in excess of statutory maximum.
 Whenever a statute places a limit on the maximum number of signatures that may appear on a petition and the nominating petition contains more than the statutory maximum number of signatures, the number of signatures on the petition shall be counted from the first signature on the first petition sheet (excluding any signature that was properly stricken in the manner provided by statute) and no signatures after the maximum number is attained shall be counted or used for any purpose.